Teertha007/Student_management/README.md

 └─ README.md
 ```

+Note: The previous SQLite file (database.db) is no longer used.
+You can delete it safely.

 ## Notes
 - The app keeps student IDs sequential by compacting IDs after a deletion.
-- The database ships with the repo for convenience.
-If you don’t want to track local data, add database.db to .gitignore before committing.
+In MySQL this is done by re-inserting rows to reassign AUTO_INCREMENT ids.
+- If your MySQL user doesn't have permission for TRUNCATE, you can adjust the `rearrange_ids` method to avoid TRUNCATE.

 ## Troubleshooting
+- MySQL connection errors:
+  - Verify host/user/password/db are correct (use env vars).
+  - Ensure MySQL Server is running and accessible.
+  - Ensure the user has rights to create databases and tables on the server.
 - Qt platform plugin errors (e.g., "could not find the Qt platform plugin"):
   - Reinstall PyQt6: `pip install --force-reinstall --no-cache-dir PyQt6`
   - Ensure you’re running inside the virtual environment that has PyQt6 installed.
-- If fonts or icons don’t render, verify the icons/ folder exists next to main.py.
+- If icons don’t render, verify the icons/ folder exists next to main.py.

 ## Contributing
 - Open an issue for bugs or feature requests.